UPPMAX/naiss_intro_python/docs/sessions/functions.md

 - 4.9.2

-### Exercise 3: write a function that requires an argument
+## Exercise 3: write a function that requires an argument

-!!!- info "Learning outcomes"

-    - Write a function that requires an argument

 Read the following sections of
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):